coq/coq/doc/sphinx/practical-tools/coqide.rst

 Continue (F9)
   Continue processing the proof.
-If you're not stopped in the debugger, this is equivalent to "Run to end" (Control End).
+If you're not stopped in the debugger, this is equivalent to "Run to end" (Alt-End).

-Step over (Control ↓)
+Step over (Alt-↓)
   When stopped in the debugger,
   execute the next tactic without stopping inside it.
 If the debugger reaches a breakpoint in the tactic, it will stop.
-This is the same key combination used for "Forward one command"—if you're stopped in the debugger then it does a "Step over" and otherwise it does a "Forward".
+This is the same key combination used for *Forward one command*—if you're stopped in the debugger then it does a *Step over* and otherwise it does a *Forward*.
 Combining the two functions makes it easy to step through a script in a natural way when some breakpoints are set.

 Step in (F10)
   When stopped in the debugger, if next tactic is an |Ltac| tactic, stop at the first possible point in the tactic.
 Otherwise acts as a "step over".

-Step out (Shift F10)
+Step out (Shift-F10)
   When stopped in the debugger, continue and then stop at the first possible point after exiting the current |Ltac| tactic.
 If the debugger reaches a breakpoint in the tactic, it will stop.